semantic-release-plus/semantic-release-plus/packages/srp/docs/recipes/release-workflow/pre-releases.md

 |  |  * feat: first feature of other release \n\n BREAKING CHANGE: it breaks something # => v3.0.0-alpha.1 on @alpha
 ```

 We can continue to work on our future release by committing and pushing other features or bug fixes on the `alpha` branch.
-With each push, **semantic-release** will publish a new pre-release on the dist-tag `@alpha`, which allow us to run our integration tests.
+With each push, **semantic-release-plus** will publish a new pre-release on the dist-tag `@alpha`, which allow us to run our integration tests.

 With another feature, the Git history of the repository is now: